poccash-official/-official-PoCCHdPay/README.md

-# PoCCHdPay
+#-official-PoCCHdPay
-The PoCCPay Smart Contact for rental of harddrive Capacity
+The (official)PoCCPay Smart Contact for rental of harddrive Capacity